When a tree hits your roof or a pipe bursts at 2 AM, you need a contractor who documents everything your carrier needs.

 Insurance repair work is different from a planned remodel.
 The scope is dictated by the damage, the timeline is driven by the claim, and the documentation has to hold up with your carrier.
 MHR builds every insurance project around those realities.

 We produce digital scope reports, photo evidence at every stage, and itemized materials and labor breakdowns in the format your insurance company expects.
-No back-and-forth over missing paperwork.
+No back-and-forth a missing paperwork.

 Roof tarping, board-up, and water mitigation happen first.
 The full rebuild comes after the claim is processed, but stopping the bleeding can't wait for an adjuster's schedule.